QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

 The Apps can be modeled on a variety of types of services, depending on the Cloud Provider, including VMs, Containers, or Emulated instances.

 ### Amazon AWS Cloud Provider Shell 2G
 Amazon AWS Cloud Provider Shell 2G provides you with app deployment and management capabilities on AWS EC2.
+These include:
+* Pyhon 3.7 support
-This includes the capability to deploy, manage and tear down  AWS infrastructure as part of CloudShell sandboxes, including virtual networks, subnets, EC2 instances and security groups.
+* Capability to deploy, manage and tear down AWS infrastructure as part of CloudShell sandboxes, including virtual networks, subnets, EC2 instances and security groups
+* Option to deploy to existing shared VPC
+* Enable source destination checks

+For details, see the [Add an AWS Cloud Provider Resource](https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/VPC-AWS-Cld-Prvdr-Rsc.htm) CloudShell Help article.
 For more information on AWS, see the vendor's official product documentation.

 ### Standard version
 Amazon AWS Cloud Provider Shell 2G is based on the Cloud Provider Standard version **1.0.0**.